Lukium/upcomingactions-discord-events-sync/README.md

 ## 📁 Project Files

 - `bot.py` — the main sync bot
-- `created_events.json` — local registry of all events synced to Discord
+- `created_events.json` — local registry of all events synced to Discord (Make sure to backup and restore this file if reinstalling the bot.
+Failing to do so will likely result in duplication of events)
 - `.env` — stores your secrets (not included in version control)

 ---